mccurcio/career_devs/Questions.md

 9. Does parseInt need square brackets?

 10. Does forms pull up only IDs?
+What does Forms do behind the scenes?
+What does form inside the computer?

-11. dif between onclick and onsubmit?
+11. What is the dif. between onclick and onsubmit?

-12. What does form inside the computer?
+12.

 13. JQuery is a DOM Traversal library